RoboticsChallenge/Assignment/Log/Readme.md

 ### Description
 Meeting summaries...

+## 11/10/22
+- Updated dimensions on model.
+Model Scales by a factor of 10.
+Size of model now matches the task description of 1m length and 40cm width.
+Added 4 new camera points IAW PDR breif, one left, one right, one overview of arm and one on the arm.

 ## 04/10/22
 - Made PDR breif

 ## 30/9/22
 - Added framework and folder setup for robot repo